Lucifer1662/Over-Hooked/README.md

 }
 ```

-The new position for fish movement which was generated at the start of each tick cyle is a bit different than the new position generated when the fish was spawned.
+The new position for fish movement which was generated at the start of each tick cycle is a bit different from the new position generated when the fish was spawned.
 The new position here would be generated around the spawning position of current fish within a certain radius so that each fish would only move within certain range instead of moving around the whole map.

 ### Lighting
 The lighting was another important factor that helped to tie objects in the whole scene together.
 By setting the ambient light to a light pink colour, this got rid of muddy shadows and gave the screen a slight cool tint.
 A directional light in each scene then provided some shadows for a bit of extra dimension.